VincentRoth/anima-bf-character-tools/README.md

 Application uses Angular, Angular Material and Material Icons.
 All data into /src/asset folder is not covered by this licence.

-It is a derivated work of Anima Beyond Fantasy by Anima Project Studio.
+This application is not affiliated with Anima Studio Studio neither with Edge Entertainment.
 Data into /src/asset/data folder is intelectual property of Anima Project Studio and are unlicensed for any use.

 Image credits go to: